 In case you have a garage that you do not use, you may want to take advantage of the garage parking rental agreement.
 This one basically demonstrates how a garage is to be converted into a parking lot.
 It similarly showcases the terms of references that govern the conversion of such facilities for the purposes of parking cars.

 Other than the garage, you may also wish to devote your facility for other events than parking.
 For instance, you may spare our backyard for a celebration or party event.
 The ‘facility event space rental agreement’ endeavors to spell out how the facility you have at hand is converted for use for that event.

-Have some commercial building that may serve as an office space?
+Have some commercial buildings that may serve as office space?
 The office lease agreement can help with that.
 It vouches for the conversion of the space for use as an office.
 Like any other agreement, this one too delineates the space in question as well as the rental costs and other relevant terms.

 Some landlords allow their tenants to lease out their premises to third parties.
-This requires the use of the sublease rental agreement.
+This requires the use of the sublease agreement.
 It spells out the extent and the cost implications of such a lease if and when it is allowed to transpire.

 Standard terms of a commercial lease agreement

 The ‘terms of commercial lease agreements’ vary from state to state as well as with the specific kinds of property in question.
 Notwithstanding these inherent differences, below are some of the unifying characteristics of the lease:

 - Net Lease